dhruvmehtad11/darwin/.prompts/00-overview.md

   "ray:2.37.0": true    # Auto-enabled if darwin-compute is enabled

 serve-images:
-  "serve-ocd-runtime:latest": true  # Auto-enabled if ml-serve-app is enabled
+  "serve-md-runtime:latest": true  # Auto-enabled if ml-serve-app is enabled

 datastores:
   mysql: true